bdraco/python-socketio-v4/docs/intro.rst

-.. socketio documentation master file, created by sphinx-quickstart on Sat Jun 13 23:41:23 2015.
+.. socketio_v4 documentation master file, created by sphinx-quickstart on Sat Jun 13 23:41:23 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.